psperkins/mystic-tape-deck/wp-content/plugins/featured-images-for-rss-feeds/readme.txt

 == Upgrade Notice ==

-= 1.4.8 =
+= 1.5.1 =
-* Fixed: Various feed XML validation improvements and fixes.
-* Fixed: To fix a duplicate image issue when adding images as a Media/Enclosure tag, a new option to remove the regular prepended image from the main feed.
+* Added: Add option to make the prepended image clickable, props to @crzyhrse for the suggestion.
-* Added: Media and Enclosure tags (Premium options) now resize to image size chosen, instead of always being full sized.
-* Updated: Freemius SDK updated to the latest version
+* Updated: Revised our support link, free and premium support now provided via https://support.5starplugins.com/